sal55/langs/MLang.md/readme.md

 * Completely self-contained in a 0.5MB executable
 * Whole-program compiler works at up to 0.7M lines per second on my low-end PC
 * Can run programs from source
+* Can build itself in 0.08 seconds

 ### Q Overview

-The nearest mainstream language might be Python, at 30%, if comparing capability within the language and ignoring all the stuff listed above
+The nearest mainstream language might be Python, at a 30% match, if comparing capability within the language and ignoring all the stuff listed above

 * Identical syntax to M as stated above, and shares many common features
 * While it has dynamic typing, it is much less dynamic than Python
 * Built-in FFI and direct support for C-style type systems
 * Executes more briskly than many non-JIT interpreted/dynamic languages, and has a built-in accelerator
-* Includes many features no present in Python (proper named constants, `switch`, embedded text/binary files, proper record etc etc)
+* Includes many features not present in Python (proper named constants, `switch`, embedded text/binary files, proper records etc etc)

 ### AA Overview

 The is the assembler.
 The nearest mainstream asssembler might be Nasm, at a 90% match.
-However my AA product is faster (literally 1000 times faster on one test, although that is more of an issue with Nasm, and one the reason I developed my product; AA is still 10 times faster than YASM.)
+However my AA product is faster (literally 1000 times faster on one test, although that is more of an issue with Nasm, and one of the reasons I developed my product; AA is still 10 times faster than YASM.)

 * Lean, minimal design intended for machine-generated code
 * Can use alternative, more consistent register naming and ordering